Guitar manufacturing: Tools and process

-Current Guitar Manufacturing
+Current guitar manufacturing

 Materials

 The majority of material comprising a modern guitar is wood.
 Typical woods used for the body and neck of a guitar today are Mahogany, Ash, Maple, Basswood, Agathis, Alder, Poplar, Walnut, Spruce, and holly.
 Woods from around the world are also incorporated into modern acoustic and electric guitars.
 Some of these exotic tonewoods include Koa, Rosewood, Bubinga, Korina, Lacewood, Zebrawood, Padouk, Redwood, and Wenge.
 With modern manufacturing techniques, almost any wood can be used if it can be obtained in an acceptable quantity.
 Abundance is not the only characteristic taken into consideration during the selection of a type of wood; woods have unique acoustic properties and produce different sounds and resonances at different frequencies and points.
 Woodgrain, pattern and defects (understand defects as genetic defects of the tree-like quilt, flame...) also are factors that contribute to the beautify of the instrument.
 This happens especially on guitar tops or veneers.

 Other parts of the modern guitar such as tuners, frets, the bridge, and pickups are made out of metals and plastics.
 These materials offer increased performance and strength over wood or other organic material and are easy to obtain and machine.

 With modern machining methods, luthiers and companies are no longer confined to working with woods.
 In addition, as tonal woods that offer the best sound quality become increasingly hard to come by, manufacturers are exploring different materials for the neck and body of guitars.

 Aluminum is a functional alternative for crafting guitar bodies.
 Its combination of high strength and low weight are attractive to guitarists around the world.
 Aircraft-grade aluminum (6061) is the composition of choice for guitar manufactures such as Normandy Guitars and Xtreme Guitars.
 It is highly machinable, weldable, and strong enough to withstand the tension created by the strings while maintaining a relatively low weight.
 Some companies have experimented with aluminum necks, although aluminum's high degree of thermal expansion can cause the instrument to go out of tune after a short time.

 Another popular alternative material for the body and neck of a guitar is carbon fibre.
 Advances in technology over the past century have allowed guitar manufacturers to use the excellent strength to weight ratio and cost-effectiveness of carbon fibre in their guitar designs.
 Manufacturers such as Rainsong have built their businesses around carbon fibre bodied guitars.
 Rainsong in particular uses carbon fibre in the tops, backs, sides, necks, headstocks, and fretboards of their guitars, offering intricate patterns of the fibre on select models.